cabforum/smime/SBR.md

 The CA SHALL undergo an audit in accordance with one of the following schemes:

-1. For Audit Periods starting before the Effective Date defined in [Section 1.2.1](#121-revisions) of the first version of these Requirements, “WebTrust for CAs v2.2.1 or newer”; or
+1. For Audit Periods starting before the Effective Date defined in [Section 1.2.1](#121-revisions) of the first version of these Requirements, “WebTrust for CAs v2.2.2 or newer”; or
-2. For Audit Periods starting after the Effective Date defined in [Section 1.2.1](#121-revisions) of the first version of these Requirements, “WebTrust for CAs v2.2.1 or newer” AND “WebTrust for S/MIME Baseline Requirements vX.X.X or newer”; or
+2. For Audit Periods starting after the Effective Date defined in [Section 1.2.1](#121-revisions) of the first version of these Requirements, “WebTrust for CAs v2.2.2 or newer” AND “WebTrust for S/MIME Baseline Requirements v1.0.0 or newer”; or
 3. "ETSI EN 319 411-1 v1.3.1 or newer", which includes normative references to ETSI EN 319 401 (the latest version of referenced ETSI documents should be applied); or
 4. If a Government CA is required by its Certificate Policy to use a different internal audit scheme, it MAY use such scheme provided that the audit either
-   a. encompasses all requirements of one of the above schemes or
+   a. encompasses all requirements of one of the above schemes; or
    b. consists of comparable criteria that are available for public review.
 Whichever scheme is chosen, it SHALL incorporate periodic monitoring and/or accountability procedures to ensure that its audits continue to be conducted in accordance with the requirements of the scheme.